Table of Contents

 Pros and Cons of Gap Insurance

-• Coverage to satisfy your auto loan in full in the event of theft or totaling the vehicle.
+• Coverage to satisfy your auto loan in full in the event of theft or total loss of the vehicle

-• Protects you if you can only afford a small down payment on a new vehicle.
+• Provides coverage if you can only afford a small down payment on a new vehicle

-• Less helpful if you put down a significant amount on your purchase, shrinking your loan amount.
+• You made a significant own payment on your car, shrinking your loan amount

 How to Choose the Right Gap Insurance

 Most car dealerships sell gap insurance, but you’ll pay far less if your car insurance company adds gap coverage to your policy.
-Your gap insurance and comprehensive coverage usually will come from the same company.
-You can’t split the policies between two companies.
+Your gap insurance and comprehensive coverage will typically come from the same company.

 Before purchasing comprehensive coverage for a new vehicle, ask the insurance company if it provides gap insurance.
-Some companies, like Geico and Farmers, don’t offer it.
+Some companies, such as GEICO and Farmers, don’t offer it.

 The company you choose and the level of coverage you need will affect the price of your gap insurance.